 Specifying profile settings

-The following profile settings have to be configured:
+The following profile settings have to be provided:

 Instruct TeamCity to stop a cloud agent machine using this setting and the options below.
 Here specify the period (in minutes) for TeamCity to wait before stopping an idle build agent.
 More than one build may run on the same virtual machine.
 Leave empty to have no timeout.

 Next, you need to provide the cloud access information which will differ depending on the provider.
-After that, you check the connection, you need to add an image to be used as a source for TeamCity cloud agents.
+After that, you check the connection and add an image to be used as a source for TeamCity cloud agents.

 Adding Agent Image